 - 17. The methodology detailed in this Statement is intended to promote the economic and efficient development of the NTS.
 For the purposes of this methodology this objective is achieved by seeking to minimise the amount of investment that is required to satisfy incremental demand for Entry Capacity.
-Specifically, the methodology describes - a) how capacity could be identified as suitable for substitution from locations where there is no long term demand for capacity (as defined by the availability of Non-incremental Obligated Entry Capacity that has not been sold, or reserved pursuant to a PARCA, and by the absence of retainers6) to other locations where Funded Incremental Obligated Entry Capacity would otherwise be required to be released as a result of accepted bids for Incremental NTS Entry Capacity made in long term auctions or to satisfy request for capacity through a PARCA.
+Specifically, the methodology describes - a) how capacity could be identified as suitable for substitution from locations where there is no long term demand for capacity (as defined by the availability of Non-incremental Obligated Entry Capacity that has not been sold, or reserved pursuant to a PARCA or IP PARCA, and by the absence of retainers) to other locations where Funded Incremental Obligated Entry Capacity would otherwise be required to be released as a result of accepted bids for Incremental NTS Entry Capacity made in long term auctions or to satisfy request for capacity through a PARCA or IP PARCA.
 Subject to the further provisions of this Statement, any available unsold Non-incremental Obligated Entry Capacity that is not allocated, or reserved, or subject to a retainer, will be deemed available for substitution. - 18.
 The methodology described in this Statement seeks to ensure that the NTS is efficiently sized by avoiding or minimising investments by the development of proposals for consideration by the Authority to substitute Non-incremental Obligated Entry Capacity levels.
-This may occur under the following circumstances: - a) where Shipper Users at an ASEP have requested additional Firm NTS EntryCapacity - b) where PARCA Applicants at an ASEP have requested additional Firm NTS Entry Capacity pursuant to a PARCA - in accordance with UNC processes that in aggregate exceed the existing Obligated Entry Capacity level, National Grid will consider whether it would be efficient and economic to seek to release the additional Entry Capacity required at that ASEP by the substitution of unsold Non-incremental Obligated Entry Capacity from other ASEPs.
+This may occur under the following circumstances: - a) where Shipper Users at an ASEP have requested additional Firm NTS EntryCapacity - b) where PARCA Applicants at an ASEP have requested additional Firm NTS Entry Capacity pursuant to a PARCA - c) where IP PARCA applicants at an Interconnection Point have requested Interconnection Point Capacity pursuant to an IP PARCA. - in accordance with UNC processes that in aggregate exceed the existing Obligated Entry Capacity level, National Grid will consider whether it would be efficient and economic to seek to release the additional Entry Capacity required at that ASEP by the substitution of unsold Non-incremental Obligated Entry Capacity from other ASEPs.
 This is described in Chapter 2; - 19.
 Consistent with the Licence and UNC, NTS Entry Capacity is a commercial right that may be offered on a daily basis or in, monthly or quarterly multiples thereof; it does not reflect a commitment or obligation upon National Grid to undertake any investment on its network, including, but not limited to the provision of a physical connection to the NTS.

-6 Retainers provide Users with an alternative to buying capacity in order to prevent capacity from being substituted away from an ASEP and are defined in detail below, particularly in the section "Capacity Retainers".
+&lt;sup>6 Retainers provide Users with an alternative to buying capacity in order to prevent capacity from being substituted away from an ASEP and are defined in detail below, particularly in the section "Capacity Retainers".